Specialty Crop Block Grant Program

 Specialty Crop Block Grant

 The Kentucky Department of Agriculture will utilize a two-tier competitive solicitation process to award SCBGP funds for projects that solely enhance the competitiveness of specialty crops in Kentucky.
 The USDA Agricultural Marketing Service (USDA-AMS) has allocated these funds to the states and KDA will administer Kentucky's funds as competitive grants.
-The due date for 2025 SCBGP Project Concept Proposals is June 2, 2025.
+The due date for 2026 SCBGP Project Concept Proposals is May 11, 2026.
 Applicants may include 501(c)(3) nonprofit organizations, government entities, universities, small business owners, and privately owned companies.
+See “Forms & Documents” on the right side of the page for the Concept Proposal Application, Outcomes & Indicators information, and the Scoring Criteria that will be used to evaluate applications.
+Letters of support (maximum of three) from project partners are encouraged but not required.

-More information on allowable costs is located in the USDA-AMS, Specialty Crop Block Grant Program, 2025 Request for Applications (RFA).
+More information on allowable costs is located in the 2026 USDA-AMS Specialty Crop Block Grant Program Notice of Funding Opportunity (NOFO).

 Grant Information